Lectures on LHC Physics: QCD

-The fundamental shortcoming of phase space slicing is that it requires an analytical integration to produce sensible observable distributions.
-To avoid cancellations between integrals and replace them by cancellations among integrands we use a \underline{subtraction method} to define integrable functions under the $x$ integral in Eq.(\ref{eq:qcd_exp1}).
+To avoid such cancellations between integrals and replace them by cancellations among integrands we use a \underline{subtraction method} to define integrable functions under the $x$ integral in Eq.\eqref{eq:qcd_exp1}.
 While our toy model appears more similar to the {Frixione--Kunszt--Signer} subtraction scheme than to the \underline{Catani--Seymour} scheme, both of them really are equivalent at the level of the soft--collinear toy model.
-Starting from the individually divergent virtual and real contributions we first subtract and then add again a smartly chosen term, in this toy model identical to a plus-subtraction following Eq.(\ref{eq:plus_subtraction})
+The special features of the Catani--Seymour dipoles only feature when we include the full modelling of the soft and collinear divergences described in Section~\ref{sec:qcd_dipoles}.